 Ariel has announced the latest Quest for Tournaments Illuminated: "SCA: Family Matters."
 Guest editor will be Guest Editor Erin Alderson, (Aldgytha of Ashwood.)

 Contestants in this year's Youth Archery Championship at Pennsic War competed for bronze pins, chocolate, and honor.
 The Pennsic Independent has the feature story.

 A recent "Academic Minute" from WAMC, Northeast Public Radio, features Dr. Elizabeth Greene of Western University in London, Canada, on the topic of Roman shoes, and what they can tell us about the lives of people in Roman Britain.

-Albreda reports that she has created an album of photos from Winter War which took place recently in the Kingdom of the East.
-The photos are available to view on Google+.
+Caelin on Andrede reports that he has created three albums of photos from the Summer 2013 Crown Tournament in the Kingdom of Ansteorra.
+The photos are available on Flickr.

 The now famous car park in Leicester, England has revealed another interesting find - a stone coffin containing another lead coffin.
 This is the same site where Richard III's remains were found in 2012.

 A YouTube video features woodturner Mostopher Dnouch plying the centuries-old trade of woodturning on a bow lathe in a market in Marrakech.

 Sir Tanaka Raiko, who on Wednesday was named as the 17th Tyger of the East, generously shared with East Kingdom Gazette readers his memories of his induction into the order.

 The Pennsic Independent has an update on the passing of Lady AEvia of Nordengal, who was found dead this week after having gone missing July 24.